MahmoudSabra1/Facial-emotion-recognition/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A tensorflow implementation of facial emotion recognition model trained on fer2013 dataset.
+A tensorflow/keras implementation of a facial emotion recognition model based on a convolutional neural network architecture and trained on the fer2013 dataset.

 ### Built With
 * Keras